DigiNode-Tools/diginode-tools/README.md

 **Unattended Mode:** This is useful for installing the script completely unattended.
 To run in unattended mode, use the --unattended flag at launch.
 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --unattended``` or
 - ```diginode-setup --unattended```
-Note: The first time you run DigiNode Setup in Unattended mode, it will create the DigiNode settings file (~/.digibyte/diginode.settings) and exit, giving you the opportunity to customize your install before proceeding.
-You can skip this step by also including the --skipcustommsg flag.
+Note: The first time you run DigiNode Setup in Unattended mode, it will create the required diginode.settings file and then exit.
+If you wish to customize your installation further, you can edit this file before proceeding.
+It is located here: ~/.digibyte/diginode.settings
+If you want to skip this step, and simply use the default settings, include the --skipcustommsg flag:
 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --unattended --skipcustommsg``` or
 - ```diginode-setup --unattended --skipcustommsg```